 - 1. Attendance for full-time tenured and pre-tenure faculty at Music Department meetings is mandatory.
 Adjunct and full-time temporary instructors are welcome but not required to attend. - 2.
 Faculty attendance is expected for appropriate juries and degree recitals. - 3.
+Any faculty responsible for hearing scholarship auditions are expected to attend Music Department Audition Days.
+Audition Days are an essential part of recruiting and provide a positive on-campus experience for prospective students.
+While occasional absences may be unavoidable, faculty are to make every effort to attend all Audition Days, each academic year.
+If an audition day must be missed, it is the faculty member's responsibility to communicate that to the Recruiting Committee so that alternate arrangements can be made. - 4.
 It is strongly recommended that all faculty attend as many music student, faculty, and guest artist events as possible.
 This not only serves the purposes of thorough and varied assessment of the departmental student body and ensembles, but supports the many excellent contributions of the Music Department community.

-M. Recruiting
+M. Recruiting, Scholarships, and Audition Requirements

-- 1. Outreach and recruitment are essential duties for all faculty.
-Area coordinators, faculty mentors and ensemble directors should be consulted for current recruitment assistance including (a) district region maps, (b) links to relevant national and regional professional and educational organizations, and (c) important recruiting events and initiatives on and off campus. - 2.
-General scholarship and audition information is available on the Music Department Website. - 3.
+- Outreach and recruitment are essential duties for all faculty.
+Area coordinators, faculty mentors and ensemble directors should be consulted for current recruitment assistance including (a) district region maps, (b) links to relevant national and regional professional and educational organizations, and (c) important recruiting events and initiatives on and off campus.
+Official university name badges are available for faculty by asking the music administrator and are encouraged to be worn while representing the university off-campus. - 2.
+General scholarship and audition information may be received from the appropriate area coordinator or ensemble director in charge of the corresponding funds (ex.
+Band, Choir, or Keyboard).
+Private scholarship information can be found on the Music Department Website or from the current Scholarship Committee chair for the department.
+Consult area coordinators, faculty mentors, and ensemble directors for the requirements to retain or revoke awarded music scholarships. - 3.
+Audition information for each area is posted on the Music Department Website.
+Faculty may determine the appropriate repertoire and audition requirements for their area in consultation with their area coordinator at the end of each Spring semester.
+Alterations to audition requirements may not change in the middle of the semester once auditions for that upcoming year have already taken place. - 4.
 There is no official reimbursement for visits to local schools, but departmental resources exist to facilitate outreach and recruitment.
 College funding is available for graduate student recruitment.